kibs-tech/kibs-tech.github.io/theitlady.md

 ## Basic Logo design
-Its best to have a logo because a logo helps identify you.
-You can use a logo on all your printed materials as well as on your website, Facebook and Google business pages.
+Logos are great.
+That's because logos help identify you and you can use a logo on all your printed materials as well as on your website, Facebook and Google business pages.